-Keywords: value assessment; automatic pricing; intelligent decision; analytic hierarchy process; fuzzy comprehensive evaluation production and quality of products, but also focuses on providing personalized services and overall solutions to meet the diverse needs of consumers [3].
-As mobile applications and Internet of Things technology develops, the and utilization collection of resources have become particularly important, intelligent providing decision-making support, efficiency improvement, and customer service optimization possibilities for service-oriented manufacturing [4].
-However, the phenomenon of data silos seriously restricts the potential of data in service-oriented manufacturing [5].
-Data trading promotes the circulation and value realization of data elements by establishing standardized and efficient data trading venues and rules, but the value of data is difficult to evaluate, making it difficult to promote data trading on a large scale [6-7].
+Driven by globalization and technological innovation, the manufacturing industry is undergoing unprecedented transformation.
+As a product of the integration of manufacturing and service industries, service-oriented manufacturing has become a new engine for promoting manufacturing upgrading and economic growth [1,2].
+Service-oriented manufacturing not only emphasizes the production and quality of products but also focuses on providing personalized services and overall solutions to meet the diverse needs of consumers [3].
+As mobile applications and Internet of Things technology develops, the collection and utilization of data resources have become particularly important, providing intelligent decision-making support, efficiency improvement, and customer service optimization possibilities for service-oriented manufacturing [4].
+However, the phenomenon of data silos seriously restricts the potential of data in serviceoriented manufacturing [5].
+Data trading promotes the circulation and value realization of data elements by establishing standardized and efficient data trading venues and rules, but the value of data is difficult to evaluate, making it difficult to promote data trading on a large scale [6,7].
 In traditional data trading, pricing data products almost does not consider the buyer's factors and relies solely on the data owner's independent pricing.
 Such pricing method often leads data owners to pricing their own products beyond the actual value of the data products themselves.
 This practice greatly hinders the circulation and promotion of data products.
 The Analytic Hierarchy Process (AHP) can analyze the factors that affect the pricing of data products, considering the impact of different factors on their pricing.
 Combining Fuzzy Comprehensive Evaluation (FCE) can evaluate the intrinsic value of data products.
 Therefore, in order to improve data circulation and ensure the security to stability of data transactions, the study proposes using AHP combined with FCE to evaluate the value of data.
 While ensuring that the pricing of data is not lower than its own value, the buyer factor is included in the pricing consideration.
 Finally, the PWYW (Pay What You Want) pricing mechanism is used to automatically price the data during the data transaction process.